 If your cat doesn’t have many toys, you can also make your own “custom” toys with things you have around the house.
 Crumpled paper, cardboard boxes, cardboard tubes, paper bags (handles removed), and other seemingly ordinary household items can entertain your feline for hours.

 You may think that if you buy a toy made for cats, it will be safe for your feline friend.
 However, you’d be surprised how often cats get injured or even killed by a toy that was sold specifically for cats.

 If the toy smells of chemicals and you find it offensive to your own nose, don’t give it to your cat.
 Some cat toys are made of cheap and potentially toxic materials.
 If the toy is giving you a headache, don’t give it to your cat.

-How do you play with your cat?
+What does playtime with your cat look like?
 Do they have any favorite toys?
 Let us know in the comments below!